 We recommend that most people use UpdraftPlus (or another plugin from the list above), as it’s much simpler than trying to manually back up WordPress.

-How to Back Up WordPress Site With UpdraftPlus
+How to Back Up WordPress Site Using a Plugin

 As we covered above, UpdraftPlus is the most popular free WordPress backup plugin.